Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 Disneytown Food Republic

-Photo credit: Shanghai Disneyland Resort
+Photo credit: Shanghai Disney Resort

 The entrance to Disneytown from Disneyland is at the Gardens of Imagination.
 You can always re-enter once you’re done!